muchcoffieeh/new-test/src/content/blog/Edge Plugin/index.md

 </div>

 #### Functionality Selection
 The first step was to identify the discrete functionalities to include in the plugin.
-Beyond understandinger the features most heavily used by customers, we had to knowledge a critical technical limitations with the way edge logic was written and stored with our CDN vendor.
-In unraveling select customer configurations with our edge implementation team, we discovered the main criteria for the feasbility of a feature to be revealed in the plugin.
+Beyond understanding the features most heavily used by customers, we had to know critical technical limitations with the way edge logic was written and stored with our CDN vendor.
+In unraveling select customer configurations with our edge implementation team, we discovered the main criteria for the feasibility of a feature to be revealed in the plugin.
 The achievable features were ones using purely a key value pair to achieve the intended edge behavior – a dictionary or ACL (access control list) format.

 <div className="kg-card kg-image-card kg-width-med">